- A major new study by Santander1 shows more than four in ten (44%) first-time buyers (FTBs) delayed their plans to buy a home in 2020

 Notes to editors:

-1. Life after lockdown: the future of UK homeownership (15.50 MB) is comprised of industry analysis and two sets of field work undertaken from January to March 2021 – 2,000 UK adults who have either bought a property since March 2020 or plan to in the next 5 years and a nationally representative sample of 10,000 UK adults aged 18+.
+1. Life after lockdown: the future of UK homeownership (PDF - 15.50 MB) is comprised of industry analysis and two sets of field work undertaken from January to March 2021 – 2,000 UK adults who have either bought a property since March 2020 or plan to in the next 5 years and a nationally representative sample of 10,000 UK adults aged 18+.

 2.